hkotek/hkotek.com/_posts/2022-12-29-altac-how-to-get-started-2.md

 * If you collected data through consultant work: how many consultants?
 How many languages?
 How many example sentences / entries in your database?
 How many resulting papers?
 How many other users of your data?
 How much funding?
 How many field trips over how much time?
 * If you teach or TA: how many courses and how many students?
 Alternatively, how many hours?
 How many materials now used by others?
 * If you organized a speaker series or lab meeting: how many regular participants?
 How many guests?
 What was the budget?

+There are various other examples in my [**transferable skills**](https://hkotek.com/blog/altac-transferable_skills/) post.
+Check out the notes at the end of the post for examples of cases where I wish I had done a better job tracking the numbers.

 # Summary